 Can guinea pigs die from a lack of vitamin C?

 Vitamin C deficiencies in guinea pigs can lead to serious health issues, including death if left untreated.
 When they develop scurvy due to a lack of vitamin C, their body is unable to produce collagen properly.
+I’ve owned a lot of piggies over the years and this is a great resource when you have questions.

 This component is necessary to maintain bone and tissue formation.
 Without it, they can experience blood clotting and skin and joint problems, which can ultimately lead to death.